A career in immunology may suit you if you enjoy a challenge, have a strong life sciences background and are passionate about helping those in need

 - British Society for Immunology (BSI)

 - NHS Jobs

 - NHS Scotland Recruitment

+Once qualified, you must keep up to date with the ongoing developments in research and analysis techniques.
 Continuing professional development (CPD) is an essential part of continuing registration with the HCPC and can include:

-- attending conferences workshops and lectures;
+- attending conferences workshops and lectures

-- presenting research and papers at conferences.
+- presenting research and papers at conferences

 Some immunologists follow an academic career, while others choose to work in industry or the scientific Civil Service.